Superman (comic book): Superman volume 1

 Julius Schwartz became the title's editor with issue #233 (January 1971) and together with writer Denny O'Neil and artist Curt Swan streamlined the Superman mythos, starting with the elimination of Kryptonite.
 Elliot S. Maggin began his long association with the title with the story "Must There Be a Superman?" in issue #247 (Jan.
 1972).
 Writer Cary Bates, in collaboration with Swan, introduced such characters as the supervillain Terra-Man in issue #249 (March 1972) and the superhero Vartox in issue #281 (Nov.
 1974).
 Issues #272 (Feb.
 1974), #278 (Aug.
 1974), and #284 (Feb.
 1975) of the series were in the 100 Page Super Spectacular format.
 Superman #300 (June 1976) featured an out-of-continuity story by Bates and Maggin which imagined the infant Superman landing on Earth in 1976 and becoming a superhero in 2001.
 The tale was an inspiration for Mark Millar's Superman: Red Son limited series published in 2003.
-DC's parent company Warner Communications reinstated the byline for Jerry Siegel and Joe Shuster which had been dropped decades earlier and the first issue with the restored credit was Superman #301 (August 1976).
+DC's parent company Warner Communications reinstated the byline for Jerry Siegel and Joe Shuster which had been dropped decades earlier, and the first issue with the restored credit was Superman #301 (August 1976).
 Martin Pasko and Swan created the Master Jailer character in issue #331 (January 1979).
-The bottle city of Kandor, which had been introduced in 1958, was restored to normal size in a story by Len Wein and Swan in Superman #338 (August 1979).
+The shrunken city of Kandor, which had been introduced in 1958, was restored to normal size in a story by Len Wein and Swan in Superman #338 (August 1979).

 The series reached issue #400 in October 1984.
-That issue featured work by several popular comics artists including the only major DC work by Jim Steranko as well as an introduction by noted science-fiction author Ray Bradbury.
-Superman ran uninterrupted until the mid-1980s, when DC Comics instituted a line-wide relaunch with the 1985 event maxi-series Crisis on Infinite Earths.
-Folding their vast multiverse into a single shared universe, Superman and his supporting cast would receive a massive overhaul at the hands of writer/artist John Byrne.
+That issue featured work by several popular comics artists including the only major DC work by Jim Steranko as well as an introduction by noted science fiction author Ray Bradbury.
+Superman ran uninterrupted until the mid-1980s, when DC Comics instituted a line-wide relaunch with the 1985 event Crisis on Infinite Earths.
+Folding their vast multiverse into a single shared universe, Superman and his supporting cast received a massive overhaul at the hands of writer/artist John Byrne.
 One last story, which also marked the end of Schwartz's tenure as editor of the series, was published to give a send-off to the former status quo: Alan Moore's Whatever Happened to the Man of Tomorrow?
 The story's first part saw publication in Superman #423, which would be the last issue before the title was relaunched with its legacy numbering as The Adventures of Superman.
-Superman was relaunched with a new #1 issue in a second volume in 1986, and was published concurrently with The Adventures of Superman.
+Superman was relaunched with a new #1 issue in a second volume in 1986, published concurrently with The Adventures of Superman.